latex3/luaotfload/doc/luaotfload.conf.rst

 The ``color-callback`` option determines the stage at which fonts that defined with a ``color=xxyyzz`` feature will be colorized.
-By default this happens in a ``pre_linebreak_filter`` but alternatively the ``pre_output_filter`` may be chosen, which is faster but might produce inconsistent output.
-The latter also was the default in the 1.x series of Luaotfload.
+By default this happens in a ``post_linebreak_filter`` but alternatively the ``pre_linebreak_filter`` or ``pre_output_filter`` may be chosen, which is faster but might produce inconsistent output.
+The ``pre_output_filter`` used to be the default in the 1.x series of Luaotfload, whilst later versions up to and including 2.5 hooked into the ``pre_linebreak_filter`` which naturally didn’t affect any glyphs inserting during hyphenation.
+Both are kept around as options to restore the previous behavior if necessary.

 The ``definer`` allows for switching the ``define_font`` callback.
 Apart from the default ``patch`` one may also choose the ``generic``